Skip to main content

 Okta Data Connector

-Ingest Okta identity, authentication, and threat events into Torq to power automated analysis and Auto-Triage.
+Ingest Okta identity, authentication, and threat events into Torq to power automated analysis.

 Overview

-The Okta data connector provides a native, polling-based ingestion mechanism that continuously brings Okta system log events into Torq for use in processes and Auto-Triage.
+The Okta data connector provides a native, polling-based ingestion mechanism that continuously brings Okta system log events into Torq for use in workflows and Auto Triage.

 • Simplified setup: Configure ingestion through a guided UI without building custom polling logic, handling OAuth flows, or implementing deduplication.